anthcp/Dahdi-Arch-4.x-Linux-ARM-6and7-Allstar/README.md

 Package for Dahdi Arch kernel drivers for Allstar Asterisk version from this repo.
-Running "makepkg" as a non root user will create a Dahdi package for Arch Linux 4.x ( only tested for <4.1) This package contains the Allstar patch  (thanks to Jim Duuuude) to allow dahdi to work with Allstars version of Asterisk from this repo
+Running "makepkg" as a non root user will create a Dahdi package for Arch Linux 4.x ( only tested for <4.1) This package contains the Allstar patch  (thanks to Jim Duuuude) to allow dahdi to work with Allstars version of Asterisk from this repo.
-It works for Arch ARM7 for Raspberry PI model 2
+It works for Arch ARM7 for Raspberry PI model 2.

 It will download the dahdi source code if required...
 After package install a reboot will be required.